flowerey/Upload-Assistant/README.md

 Fork of wastaken's Upload Assistant (desc branch), with updates from main repo, and my own custom changes.

+Might be a fully own customized fork, but unsure. :p

 Please see [here](https://github.com/Audionut/Upload-Assistant/compare/master...flowerey:Upload-Assistant:main) for a list of changes.

 | Name               | Acronym | Name                   | Acronym |